BaudouinBelpaire/IoT_platform/README.md

 <p align="center"><img src= "https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Electrical_diagram.png" width="400"></p>

 ## Software Design
 Concerning the software part, the Arduino IDE was used to program the different ESP8266 nodes.
-The 'WiFi', 'ESP-Now', 'ArduinoJson', and 'PubSubClient' libraries were used to facilitate the code implementation.
+The 'WiFi', ['ESP-Now'](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/) [4], 'ArduinoJson', and 'PubSubClient' libraries were used to facilitate the code implementation.
 Additionally, by using the ESP-NOW protocol  among the sensor nodes and the bridge is essential to get the [MAC address](https://github.com/DIEGO15457/Final-Project/blob/main/code/get_mac_address.ino) of each board.
 Thus, the flowcharts for the different nodes are shown below, and the codes for the [sensing node](https://github.com/DIEGO15457/Final-Project/blob/main/code/sensing_node.ino), [bridge](https://github.com/DIEGO15457/Final-Project/blob/main/code/bridge.ino), and [WiFi gateway](https://github.com/DIEGO15457/Final-Project/blob/main/code/gateway.ino) are available here.
 The sensing nodes code was designed to be energy efficient and so to send a notification only when the chair state changes (i.e the user sits down or stands up) instead of every time.

 ### Communication system's architecture: